-Not surprisingly, reverse mentoring has become more formalized in companies across the US, including Microsoft, Proctor and Gamble, Target, and UnitedHealth to name a few.
-Just google “reverse mentoring,” and you’ll get more than 20 pages of hits.
-It’s a two-way street where both parties have the opportunity to benefit so long as they remain open, respectful, and curious
+Not surprisingly, reciprocal mentoring has become more formalized in companies across the US, including Microsoft, Proctor and Gamble, Target, and UnitedHealth to name a few.
+It’s a two-way street where both parties have the opportunity to benefit so long as they remain open, respectful, and curious.

-I don’t care for the negative media I see on social media about Millennials in the workplace.
+I dislike negative media on social media about Millennials in the workplace.
 Whoever thinks an entire generation is lazy and entitled isn’t paying attention.
 These younger workers are smart, savvy, and know how to make things happen.
 Believe me when I say I’m paying attention and learning everything I can from them.
-If you’re a naysaying Boomer or Gen Xer, I encourage you to do the same.

 What About You?

-Have you ever been reverse mentored?
+Have you ever experience reciprocal mentoring?
 If so, how would you describe your experience?